Discrete and continuous spectrum of lightest hypernuclei: Results and discussions

 In Fig. \ref{Fig:PhasesL3H} we demonstrate phase shifts of the elastic $\Lambda$+$^{3}$H scattering.
 One can see that, as in the case of $\Lambda $+$^{4}$He scattering, the phase shifts of the s-wave of $\Lambda$+$^{3}$H scattering in the states with the total spin $S$=0 and $S$=1 are rapidly decreasing and other phase shifts are slowly increasing.

-Phase shifts of the elastic scattering of neutron on $^{3}$H are shown in Fig. \ref{Fig:PhasesN3H}.
+The phase shifts of the elastic scattering of neutron on $^{3}$H are shown in Fig. \ref{Fig:PhasesN3H}.
 Phase shifts in the states $J^{\pi}$=2$^{-}$, 1$^{-}$ and 0$^{-}$ ($L$=1, $S$=1) exhibit resonance behavior.
-The detected resonance states are rather wide, which agrees with experimental observations \cite{1992NuPhA.541....1T}.
+The detected resonance states are quite wide, which is in agreement with the experimental observations \cite{1992NuPhA.541....1T}.
 One also notices similarity in the behavior of $\Lambda$+$^{3}$H and $n$+$^{3}$H scattering at the states $J^{\pi}$=0$^+$, $L=S=0$ and $J^{\pi}$=1$^+$, $L=0$, $S=0$.
 These phase shifts are decreasing very fast with an increase in energy.

+In Figs. \ref{Fig:PhasesL3He} and \ref{Fig:PhasesN3He} we show behavior of phase shifts of the elastic $\Lambda$+$^{3}$He and $n$+$^{3}$He scattering.
+Similarly to the cases of $\Lambda$+$^{3}$H and $n$+$^{3}$H, the 0$^{+}$ and 1$^{+}$ phase shifts are rapidly decreasing.
+For $\Lambda$+$^{3}$He system such behavior is stipulated by the existence of the corresponding 0$^{+}$ and 1$^{+}$ bound states, while there is only bound \ state in the 0$^{+}$ state of $n$+$^{3}$He system.
+The slow growing of phase shifts of the elastic $\Lambda$+$^{3}$He scattering with the total orbital momentum $L$=1 and three angular momenta 0$^{-}$, 1$^{-}$ and 2$^{-}$ indicates that there are no resonance states of negative parity in $_{\Lambda}^{4}$He.

-Finally, we consider the scattering of the lambda hyperon and the neutron on the deuteron.
+Now we consider the scattering of the lambda hyperon and the neutron on the deuteron.
 The phase shifts of elastic $\Lambda + d$ and $n + d$ are displayed in Figs. \ref{Fig:PhasesL2H} and \ref{Fig:Phasesn2H}, respectively.
 As in previous cases, the s-wave scattering phase shifts decrease with increasing energy.
 Recall that both $_{\Lambda}^3$H and $^3$H have a bound state, and the existence of a bound state reflects the behavior of the corresponding phase shifts.
-We can also see that the centrifugal barrier is small in the hypernucleus and nucleus, it does not create a resonance state.
-Figs. \ref{Fig:PhasesL2H} and \ref{Fig:Phasesn2H} also demonstrate that interaction of lambda hyperon with deuteron in the states with the total orbital momenta $L$=1 and $L$=2 is stronger than the interaction of neutron with deuteron in these states, as the phase shifts of $\Lambda + d$ scattering are substantially larger than the phase shifts of the $n + d$ scattering.
+We can also see that the centrifugal barrier is small in the hypernucleus and nucleus, and it does not create a resonance state.
+Figs. \ref{Fig:PhasesL2H} and \ref{Fig:Phasesn2H} also demonstrate that the interaction of lambda hyperon with deuteron in states with the total orbital momenta $L$=1 and $L$=2 is stronger than the interaction of neutron with deuteron in these states, as the phase shifts of the $\Lambda + d$ scattering are substantially larger than the phase shifts of the $n + d$ scattering.

+In Fig. \ref{Fig:PhasesPN_PL} we display the phase shifts of the elastic scattering of lambda hyperon and neutron on proton in the state $J^{\pi} $=1$^{+}$ (i.e. with the total orbital momentum $L$=0 and total spin $S$=1).
+There is the strongest interaction between the proton and neutron in this state, as it creates the bound 1$^{+}$ state.
+This bound state is reflected in behavior of the phase shift which rapidly decreases with increasing of the energy.
+The phase shifts of the elastic $p+\Lambda$ scattering also shows that the $p+\Lambda$ interaction in the 1$^{+}$ state has an attractive character, however, this attraction is too week to create a bound state or resonance state.